floverfelt/floverfelt.github.io/_posts/2020-05-20-podcast-nlp-analysis.md

 ## Final Thoughts

-I hope people find this interesting and as a good jumping off point to the interesting things that can be done with basic NLP analyses.
+I hope people find this interesting and as a good jumping off point as to the things that can be done with basic NLP analyses.
 I may revisit this topic in the future with other podcasts.

 In particular, I feel like [Joe Rogan's podcast](https://en.wikipedia.org/wiki/The_Joe_Rogan_Experience) would work exceptionally well with NLP.
 It's structured to only have one person talking at a time, the quality is high, and there's a lot of content to pull from.

 If you have suggestions, please reach out and let me know.

+\- Florian